srevenant/saasy/saasy-backend/README.md

 The local container version of a release application runs as such:

-* There are three containers: one mariadb, one with the bare-bones release, and one in mix mode with source code imported into `/app/src` similar to the fullstack container.
+* There are three containers: one postfix, one with the bare-bones release, and one in mix mode with source code imported into `/app/src` similar to the fullstack container.
 Each are available for cross testing as needed.
 * The profile exposes its port as 4001, so it can run concurrently with the `fullstack` version of the application.

 ### Testing